schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 (langmuir_model)=
 ### Langmuir Model

-As the concentration in the liquid phase increases, leading to higher loading, the surface of the stationary phase can reach a point of saturation, where it can no longer take up additional molecules.
+At higher concentrations in the mobile phase, the stationary phase may reach saturation, where it can no longer accommodate additional molecules.
-The Langmuir isotherm model describes this saturation by assuming the formation of a monomolecular layer on the solid surface.
+The Langmuir isotherm model accounts for this saturation by assuming that adsorption leads to the formation of a monomolecular layer on the stationary phase surface.
-Once the surface is fully covered, no further adsorption occurs.
+Once the surface is fully occupied, no further adsorption occurs.
-This can be quantified by the following equation:
+This behavior is described by the following equation:

 ```{math}
 :label: langmuir_single_equilibrium